pluralsight/guides/draft/android/push-notifications-with-firebase-cloud-messaging/article.md

 <font color="red">Messages containing both notification and data payloads are treated as notification messages, so they won't be handled by MyFirebaseMessagingService when the app is in the background!</font>

-If you haven't set up your server yet, you can still test your push notifications with a POST http request directly to firebase.
+If you haven't set up your server yet, you can still test your push notifications with a <mark>POST</mark> http request directly to firebase.
 You can use any app you find fit for that, we use the Google <b>Postman</b> plugin.
 You can download it from [this link][2].

 The endpoint you can use from firebase is this one:
 <pre>https://fcm.googleapis.com/fcm/send